RBS feels pinch as UK regulator steps up pressure on banks

-LONDON, Feb 28 (Reuters) - Royal Bank of Scotland set aside extra money to cover future losses and assessed the riskiness of its assets more prudently, showing tougher regulations are biting for Britain’s banks.
+LONDON (Reuters) - Royal Bank of Scotland (RBS.L) set aside extra money to cover future losses and assessed the riskiness of its assets more prudently, showing tougher regulations are biting for Britain’s banks.

 RBS will need more than 4 billion pounds ($6.1 billion) more capital to answer pressure from Britain’s financial regulator for it to hold a bigger buffer against potential risks.